Smart Size Chart

 To integrate the Smart Size Chart on your site, follow these quick steps

-Follow these steps to install a Private Shopify App:
+Follow these steps to install a Custom Shopify App:

 Click Develop apps.

-In the search toolbar, now search orders, and select read_orders.
+In the search toolbar, now search orders, and select read_orders and read_all_orders.

 Bold Metrics requires product data for products Bold Metrics will support.
 Depending on the product types and available data, your team may be asked to fill out a product template, provide a feed via FTP, or expose data in the browser.